Syndromes That May Qualify for Disability Benefits

 Can You Get Disability Benefits for Celiac Disease?

-It's difficult to get ongoing Social Security or SSI disability benefits for celiac disease since avoiding gluten usually removes impairments.
+It's difficult to get ongoing SSDI or SSI benefits for celiac disease since avoiding gluten usually eliminates symptoms.
+But a closed period of disability may be an option.

 -